euphoriaj7/LiterateAstroids/README.md

 # LiterateAstroids

 # Overview

- This game is designed to help students learn to type better by making it fun.
-We have integrated the process of learning to type with a game of astroids.

  Are you smarter than an astroid?
 These astroids all know their favorite words and will challenge you to see if you know them.
 Can you survive this assault of letters?

- This program helps it's players learn to use a keyboard by challenging them to find keys and spell words under the threat of oncoming astroids.
+ This game is designed to help students learn to type better by making it fun.
+We have integrated the process of learning to type with a game of astroids.

 Once a player types the correct letter displayed in the astroid, the ship will shoot a laser at the astroid to destroy it.
 (Talk a little bit more about what the game does. i.e. what it takes to win the game)

 [Software Demo Video](http://youtube.link.goes.here)